robseb/PiP2Bitbake/README.md

     ```txt
     IMAGE_INSTALL_append = "pip-PIPNAME"
     ````
-9. To Execute the implementation start the building process of the Yocto Project normally
+9. To execute the implementation start the building process of the Yocto Project normally
    * For example with (inside `poky/build`):
       ```bash
       bitbake core-image-minimal